 Keep Up Good Credit Habits

 - Make payments on time, all the time.
 Pay credit card companies, utility bills and other accounts on time and always for at least the minimum payment.
+Get a rough estimate of how much you'll need to pay with our simple loan calculator.
 Consider using calendar reminders and tools like automatic payments and money transfers.
 Missed payments will lower your credit score quickly, but on-time payments show that you use credit carefully.

 - Use different types of accounts.
 Your credit score improves when you responsibly use more than one type of credit account, including personal loans and installment loans, like a car loan.
 (Unfortunately, some common accounts like cell phone bills typically are not part of the scoring model.)
 Be mindful of how many new credit accounts you apply for, though, as too many hard inquiries into your credit file can negatively affect your credit score.